Darkpfeffer/meet-app/README.md

 This is a serverless web application, built with test-driven development technique.

+**Serverless provider: Amazon Web Services**
+I will use serverless functions as the server-side of my application to generate an OAuth token to the user in order to be authorized, and they will be able to use the Google Calendar API

 **API used:** Google Calendar API

 ### Feature 1: Filter events by city